DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 ## Vital Note
-Using Find and replace (CTRL+H) in Excel, delete every parenthesis and square bracket from the column names row.
-This mainly applied to A2L Pass List but the import won't work if any of these are present in column names.
+Using Find and replace (CTRL+H) in Excel, delete every parenthesis and square bracket from the **column names row**.
+This mainly applies to A2L Pass List but the import won't work if any of these are present in column names.

 ## Importing A2L Pass List